 RRHA will check UIV sources and/or request information from third-party sources to verify that certain forms of income such as unemployment benefits, TANF, SS, SSI, and earnings are not being received by families claiming to have zero annual income.
+Unless the family has income that is excluded for rent computation, families reporting zero income are required to undergo an interim recertification every 90 days, to include completion of the zero-income worksheet.
+Monetary or non-monetary contributions from persons not residing in the dwelling unit for any purpose other than the payment or reimbursement of health and medical care expenses shall be considered income.
 7-III.J.
 STUDENT FINANCIAL ASSISTANCE